-<aside> 💡 The topics covered in this chapter apply to internal employees of Remote.
+<aside> 💡 The topics covered in this document apply to internal employees of Remote.
 That is, someone who is working for and at Remote.
-Changes to the compensation philosophy are made by the internal Compensation Committee, which consists of: CEO, Sr VP of Finance, Total Rewards Team and the VP of People.

-Remote's Total Rewards mission is to ensure fair, unbiased compensation and equity pay along with competitive benefits in all locations in which we operate to ensure we attract and retain amazing talent globally.
+Remote's Total Rewards mission is to ensure fair, unbiased compensation and equitable pay along with competitive benefits in all locations in which we operate to ensure we attract and retain amazing talent globally.

 We foster an open and transparent environment at Remote and are always open to conversations from our Remoters regarding compensation.

 We specifically refer to Total Rewards so as to include base and incentive pay, statutory benefits (in the locations we are able to offer this), and our global benefits and perks, including working in a flexible remote-first organization.

 <aside> 📐 When a salary benchmark is provided by Total Rewards for new hires, pay increases, and promotions, we take a global approach (that is also aligned with the market data that we benchmark against) to consider & include all mandatory allowances & bonuses (such as the 13th and 14th-month salaries) in the gross annual compensation amount.
 This is because the market data that we use has already included these additional allowances within the benchmark.
 Therefore, for payroll purposes and for Remoters to know, these allowances and bonuses should not be added on top of the benchmark provided, and instead, the salary benchmark provided should be considered as base salary + mandatory allowances.